Woodlands, Calgary: Demographics

 Residents in this community had a median household income of $71,234 in 2000, and there were 14.2% low income residents living in the neighbourhood.
 As of 2000, 22.9% of the residents were immigrants.
 A proportion of 11.6% of the buildings were condominiums or apartments, and 24.9% of the housing was used for renting.

+Education

+Woodlands is home to Woodlands Elementary School (CBE), as well as William Roper Hull School, a K-12 school owned by the CBE in partnership with Hull Services with programs for students with various behavioral, emotional, social and mental challenges.
+The Tsuu T'Ina Bullhead Adult Education Centre is also situated next to William Roper School.